zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 ## Tools Used

+ChatGPT:

+a.
+Synthetic Data - prompted to create a sample employee data for a typical organization

 Microsoft Excel:

 a.
-Pivot Tables
+Pivot Tables - data summary statistics (sum, count, average, sub-classes, standard deviation) to get familiarize with the data

 b.
-Conditional Formatting
+VLOOKUP - applied on Base Pay column in the Variance tab

 c.
-Data Validation
+Conditional Formatting - anamoly confirmation as "Yes" and no error as "No"

+=IF(J2<>K2, "Yes", "No")

 d.
-Variance Calculations
+Variance Calculations - shows the exact increase or decrease from the actual pay

+=VLOOKUP(A2,'Base Pay'!$A$1:$L$3001, 12, 0)

 e.
-Dashboard
+Dashboard - shows the summary statistics, gender-wise pay distribution, and variance confirmation visual

 ## Key Features of the Model

 a.
 Automated variance calculation between base pay and current pay

 b.
-Conditional formatting to highlight abnormal pay changes
+Conditional formatting to highlight and yield "Yes" abnormal pay changes

 c.
 Summary dashboard for payroll review

 d.
-Department-level variance comparison

-e.
 Easy monthly update for ongoing monitoring

 ## Key Insights